llm-edge/hal-9100/README.md

 cp .env.example .env
 ```

-To get started quickly, let's use Perplexity API.
+To get started quickly, let's use Anyscale API.
-Get an API key from Perplexity.
-You can get it [here](https://docs.perplexity.ai/docs).
+Get an API key from Anyscale.
+You can get it [here](https://app.endpoints.anyscale.com/credentials).
 Replace in [.env](./.env) the `MODEL_API_KEY` with your API key

 Install OpenAI SDK: `npm i openai`